 Research

-The aim of our research is to improve human decision-making processes through the responsible use of data and algorithms.
-We pursue a socio-technical approach that incorporates the latest technologies (in particular machine learning and artificial intelligence) as well as social and societal aspects.
+Our research aims to improve human decision-making through the responsible use of data and algorithms.
+We follow a socio-technical approach that integrates cutting-edge technologies—especially machine learning and artificial intelligence—with social and societal considerations.

 soda.lab - Social & Data-Intensive Computing Lab